zacharyc/blog/content/resumes/cheer-resume.md

 ## Coaching Objectives

-Help educate and grow cheerleaders with in a safe manner.
+Help educate and grow cheerleaders in a safe manner.

 ## Coaching Experience